adlr/SlideRuleTip/README.md

 we see we're between 53 and 53.5.
 Putting the decimal point in the correct place, and guessing a bit, we come up with $5.34 tip.

-For 20%, we follow the slanted lines, and come to about $6.38.
+For 18%, we follow the slanted lines, and come to about $6.38.

 Building
 --------

 Optional: Install Helvetica font.
-To do this, find the Helvetica.dfont file on a Mac, and use the command-line tool fondu to extract the font files.
-Then, grab Helvetica.ttf.
+To do this, find the Helvetica.dfont file on a Mac, and use the command-line tool `fondu` to extract the font files.
+Then, grab `Helvetica.ttf`.
 The font is expected at `Helvetica.ttf` in the same directory as `sliderule.js`.

-If you don't want to use Helvetica, just comment out the line that begins with `doc.font` in sliderule.js.
+If you don't want to use Helvetica, just comment out the line that begins with `doc.font` in `sliderule.js`.

 If you want to modify the output PDF, you'll need to install node and the pdfkit node module.

 Then, simply run: `node sliderule.js`.
-It will output sliderule.pdf.
+It will output `sliderule.pdf`.